rakudola/5ming/old versions/README.md

 # Changelog
-NOTE: minor update (change in last number in software number) changes were largely not recorded before 2019/12/2
+NOTE: minor updates (change in last number in software number) were largely not recorded before 2019/12/2

 ## v2.5.0
 2019/12/5